Aref-abt/Workout-Exercises-Manager/README.md

 ## Overview

-This mobile app is designed to help users track their fitness progress and achieve their workout goals.
-It allows users to log and monitor various exercises while providing visual representations of their achievements.
+This mobile app is a very basic app designed to help users track their fitness progress and achieve their workout goals.
+It allows users to log and monitor various exercises while providing visual representations of their achievements, and it is under development.

 ## Team Members